Childbirth classes: Get ready for labor and delivery

 Some childbirth classes cover specific types of births, such as C-section, vaginal birth after C-section (VBAC) and multiple births.
 Refresher courses are available for parents who simply want to review the basics.
 Other classes focus on specific methods of childbirth.
 For example:

 - Lamaze.
 The goal of Lamaze is to increase confidence in your ability to give birth.
-Lamaze classes help you understand how to cope with pain in ways that both facilitate labor and promote comfort — including focused breathing, movement and massage.
+Lamaze classes help you understand how to cope with pain in ways that both facilitate labor and promote comfort — including focused breathing and massage.

 - Bradley.
 The Bradley Method emphasizes birth as a natural process.
-You're taught to manage labor through deep breathing and the support of your partner or labor coach.
+You're taught to manage labor through relaxation techniques and the support of your partner or labor coach.

-Many other classes borrow elements from these popular methods.
+Many other classes include elements from a number of methods.
 In addition, you might find classes on other approaches to childbirth, such as hypnobirthing.

 What's the best way to find a class?